 |% Daily Value*|

 |Vitamin C 22mg||112%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 People new to gluten-free diets have a hard time finding adequate substitutions for their favorite recipes.
 Wheat and wheat-containing ingredients are a mainstream staple of cooking and are found in myriad recipes.
 However, most dishes you love can be gluten free with a few simple tricks; our crab cakes are no exception.
 Flavorful and pan-fried to a perfect golden brown, these crab cakes are a delicious addition to your gluten-free repertoire and make a wonderful appetizer or light dinner or lunch.
-Serve with lemon wedges or your favorite gluten-free sauces, like tartar, dill, garlic aioli, or spicy mayonnaise.
+Serve with lemon wedges or your favorite gluten-free sauces, like tartar, tzatziki, garlic aioli, or spicy mayonnaise.

 Crabmeat, as is, shouldn't contain any gluten because it's simply that: picked meat of crab.
 But imitation crab is packed with gluten, so there is no replacing the good stuff with bland artificially colored sticks—most contain wheat, additives, and sugar.
 If your pantry is already stocked with gluten-free ingredients like flours and crackers, this recipe is easy to put together.